 Community Service Video

 Participants create a video that depicts the local TSA chapter’s involvement in a community service project.
 Semifinalists deliver a presentation on the project and participate in an interview.

 Participants submit a scale model, display, and documentation portfolio for a design that fulfills a community need related to construction.
 Semifinalists deliver a presentation about their entry and participate in an interview.

 Participants take a written test that assesses knowledge of cybersecurity vocabulary and the skills needed to execute common cybersecurity tasks.
 Using digital presentation software, semifinalists deliver a presentation that addresses the annual theme/problem.

 Data Science and Analytics

-Participants (one team of two individuals per chapter) take a written test on basic electrical and electronic theory.
-Semifinalists assemble a specific circuit from a schematic diagram using their own kit, make required electrical measurements, and explain their solution during an interview.
+Participants take a written test on basic electrical and electronic theory.
+In response to an onsite challenge, semifinalists assemble a specified circuit from a schematic diagram, make required electrical measurements, and explain their solution in an interview.

 Essays on Technology

-Participants (one team of two individuals per chapter) take a written test of basic forensic science theory to qualify as semifinalists.
-Semifinalists participate in a skills demonstration onsite.
+Participants take a written test of basic forensic science theory to qualify for the semifinal round of competition.
+Semifinalists participate in an onsite forensic skills demonstration.